HaseebLUMS/Browser-Extensions/README.md

 #define UI Under Implementation

-This extension monitor your chrome for any malicious act (commited by other Extensions).
+This extension monitors your browser for any malicious act (commited by other extensions).
 More specifically, this extension checks:

 1) Whether any extension is changing content of security related headers of web requests